kyleharperdev/gym-page/README.md

 ---

-## Author
+## About

-Built by a self-taught frontend developer — 3 months into learning HTML, CSS and JavaScript.
+Built by me — a self-taught frontend developer, around three months into learning HTML, CSS and JavaScript.
+I wrote the project throughout and used AI only for a final review and polish pass at the end.

 ---